MDT, Cullberg, Danscentrum and DOCH would like to welcome you to be a part of our new conference POST-DANCE-ING.

 Limited places so reserve your spot asap.
 We realese tickets at two dates: for you early bird long distance travellers, a few tickets will be released July 1st.
 More tickets will be released September 2nd 12:00.

-Kompis Card holders can buy tickets at reduced price.
+Kompis Card holders can buy tickets to reduced price.

 We would love for you to be here the whole conference and mainly sell three day tickets.
 September 2 we will release a few one day tickets.